Skip to main content

 Choose a highlight font

-Set the font_family_highlight to the font you want to use for highlighted text.
+Select the font you want to use for highlighted text.
 This should be a Google Font or custom font that contrasts with your heading font.

 4